beyondthestory/rails_admin_map_field/README.md

 - `city_field` - the name of the city field.
 Defaults to "city"
 - `state_field` - the name of the state field.
 Defaults to "state"
 - `google_api_key` - if you use a Google Maps API Key, it can be specified here.
 - `default_latitude` - the latitude to center the map shown on if the latitude field is blank.
-Defaults to 51.5, the latitude of London, UK.
+Defaults to 40.711417, the latitude of New Jersey City, NJ, USA
 - `default_longitude` - the longitude used if the longitude field is blank.
-Defaults to -0.126, the longitude of London, UK.
+Defaults to 74.0647, the longitude of New Jersey City, NJ, USA.
+- `map_width` - map width in px, eg: '400'
+- `map_height` - map height
 - `map_label` - label for map field.
 Defaults to "Map"

 A more complicated configuration example: